Alex Jones ordered to pay $473M more to Sandy Hook families

 HARTFORD, Conn.
 (AP) — Infowars host Alex Jones and his company were ordered by a judge Thursday to pay an extra $473 million for promoting false conspiracy theories about the Sandy Hook school massacre, bringing the total judgment against him in a lawsuit filed by the victims’ families to a staggering $1.44 billion.

-Jones has bashed the trial as unfair and an assault on free speech rights.
+Jones, who lives and works in Austin, Texas, has bashed the trial as unfair and an assault on free speech rights.
 He says he will appeal the verdicts.
-He also says he doesn’t have the money to pay such huge verdicts, because he has less than $2 million to his name — which contradicted testimony at a similar trial in Texas.
+He also has said he doesn’t have the money to pay such huge verdicts, because he has less than $2 million to his name — which contradicted testimony at a similar trial in Texas.
 Free Speech Systems, meanwhile, is seeking bankruptcy protection.

+Jones said Thursday that he has only a “couple hundred thousand dollars” in his savings account.

+Jones’ lawyer, Norm Pattis, wrote in a text message to the The Associated Press, “To paraphrase Karl Marx, the verdict was tragedy, this latest ruling is farce.
+It makes our work on appeal that much easier.”

 Bellis found Jones and Infowars’ parent company liable for damages without a trial last year, as a consequence for what she called his repeated failures to turn over many financial documents and other records to the plaintiffs.
 After the unusual “default” ruling, the jury was tasked only with deciding on the amount of compensatory damages and whether punitive damages were warranted.

-Jones says he turned over thousands of documents and the default ruling deprived him of his right to present a defense against the lawsuit.
+Jones says that he turned over thousands of documents and that the default ruling deprived him of his right to present a defense against the lawsuit.

-Christopher Mattei, a lawyer for the Sandy Hook families, said he hoped the punitive damages awarded Thursday send a message to conspiracy theorists who profit from lies.
+The punitive damages include about $323 million for the plaintiffs’ attorney fees and costs and $150 million for violations of the Unfair Trade Practices Act.

 In Connecticut, punitive damages for defamation and infliction of emotional distress are generally limited to plaintiffs’ legal fees.
-The Sandy Hook plaintiffs’ lawyers are to get one-third of the $965 million in compensatory damages under a retainer agreement — putting their legal fees at $322 million.
+The Sandy Hook plaintiffs’ lawyers are to get one-third of the $965 million in compensatory damages under a retainer agreement.

 In a similar trial in Texas in August, Jones was ordered to pay nearly $50 million to the parents of another child killed in the Sandy Hook shooting for calling the massacre a hoax.
 A forensic economist testified during that trial that Jones and Free Speech Systems have a combined net worth as high as $270 million.